ashishpandey2600/miniPro2/README.md

 # miniPro2

-# to run the project just run nodemon src/app.js -e js,hbs,css in the terminal after installing nodemon in your system
+# to run the project just run npm run dev in the terminal after installing nodemon in your system